001pretty/10am/README.md

 ## Motivation

-The idea behind building this application was to practice aplicattions which emit data in real-time, from backend to frontend and other way around.
+The idea behind building this application was to practice application which emit data in real-time, from backend to frontend and other way around.
 For handling this I chose WebSockets library socket.io as it seemed one of the best at doing its job.
 As a theme for this application I chose coffee shop/wood/city/morning theme.

 <br/>